telerik/winforms-docs/dataentry/properties-events-and-attributes.md

 {{endregion}}

+>caption Figure 4.
+The Validation Panel.

 ![dataentry-properties-events-and-attributes 004](images/dataentry-properties-events-and-attributes004.png)

 * The __FlowDirection__ controls the direction the editors will be generated when the __ColumnCount__ property has value bigger than 1.

+### Set the flow direction.

 {{source=..\SamplesCS\DataEntryAndBindingNavigator\RadDataEntryProgram.cs region=FillingOrder1}}
 {{source=..\SamplesVB\DataEntryAndBindingNavigator\RadDataEntryProgram.vb region=FillingOrder1}}